And what is the beauty

 So I can’t say with any certainty who the woman is in that initial photograph—it might be my great-grandmother, it might not be.
 I’ve come to refer to her now as simply “the woman in the polka-dot dress.”
 Yet I do so endearingly because whether she’s my great-grandmother doesn’t matter as much anymore.
 The fact remains that for the better part of a decade she was Harriet in my mind, and my poem and questions prompted by that picture began the journey that has led me into so many amazing discoveries about my paternal lineage.
 The woman in the polka-dot dress—whether she’s my great-grandmother or not—has served me well!

-I intend to keep the woman in the polka-dot dress at the beginning of this essay, right where it belongs.
+I intend to keep the woman in the polka-dot dress at the beginning of this essay, right where she belongs.
 And the more recently-discovered photo of Harriet—the one without the question mark on the back—will anchor it.
 After all (in the words of Wendell Berry):

 …the circles turn,